Washington, DC Area Volunteer Opportunities at the National Archives and Records Administration

 - Participate in an interview with the volunteer program coordinator

 - Attend a 2-hour volunteer orientation training with some at home self-guided training required

 - Complete an online personal and professional history form for a background check

 - Provide two forms of ID in order to obtain a NARA badge and access card

-Once new volunteers receive a NARA badge, they may review Project Staffing Worksheets that describe available projects.
-The volunteer program coordinator also attempts to match volunteers with available projects, and recommends the volunteer to a supervisor.
-After the volunteer, project supervisor, and volunteer program coordinator meet, and if they agree the match is a good one, supervisors will provide specific instructions for the project.
+Once new volunteers receive a NARA badge, the volunteer program coordinator will work with the volunteer to match them with available projects and recommends the volunteer to a supervisor.
+After the volunteer, project supervisor, and volunteer program coordinator meet, and if they agree the match is a good one, supervisors will provide specific instructions for the project and additional training information.

 Select a location at which you'd like to volunteer: